monkeysppp/VBCoachNotes/Miscellaneous.md

 - Give ownership and responsibilities to the players: everything from kit and warm-up to roles in matches
 - Skills should be symmetric if they come from a symmetric part of the game
 - Starting with simple skill drills with specific numeric targets (e.g. 5 this side/5 that side) can clear the athletes' heads of the "off court stuff"
+- Good officials anticipate the play but not the call. _Psychology of Officiating, Weinberg & Richardson_